VISTAS-IVES/mahrt_viz/README.md

 # mahrt_viz
 A WebGL viewer for wind data as a time series.
-This is a very simple Flask app that serves the CSV data stored in the scp_data folder.
+This is a very simple Flask app that serves the CSV data stored in the scp_case_study folder.

 # Installation
 Inside a fresh virtualenv, run `pip install -r requirements.txt`.